 /**

 * programming language.
-If the value is an SQL NULL
+If the value is an SQL NULL, the

 * to read database-specific abstract data types.